pomerium/pomerium/docs/reference/readme.md

 - Optional

 Let's Encrypt has strict [usage limits](https://letsencrypt.org/docs/rate-limits/).
 Enabling this setting allows you to use Let's Encrypt's [staging environment](https://letsencrypt.org/docs/staging-environment/) which has much more lax usage limits.

+### Autocert EAB Key ID
+- Environmental Variable: `AUTOCERT_EAB_KEY_ID`
+- Config File Key: `autocert_eab_key_id`
+- Type: `string` containing the identifier for an ACME EAB key to use
+- Optional

+Autocert EAB Key ID is the key identifier when requesting a certificate from a CA with External Account Binding enabled.

+For more information, please see [RFC8555-#7.3.4](https://datatracker.ietf.org/doc/html/rfc8555#section-7.3.4).

+### Autocert EAB MAC Key
+- Environmental Variable: `AUTOCERT_EAB_MAC_KEY`
+- Config File Key: `autocert_eab_mac_key`
+- Type: `string` containing a base64url-encoded secret key
+- Optional

+Autocert EAB MAC Key is the base64url-encoded secret key corresponding to the Autocert EAB Key ID.

+This setting is required when Autocert EAB Key ID is set.

+### Autocert Trusted Certificate Authority
+- Environment Variable: `AUTOCERT_TRUSTED_CA` / `AUTOCERT_TRUSTED_CA_FILE`
+- Config File Key: `autocert_trusted_ca` / `autocert_trusted_ca_file`
+- Type: [base64 encoded] `string` or relative file location
+- Optional

+The Autocert Trusted Certificate Authority is the x509 CA (bundle) used when communicating with a CA supporting the ACME protocol.
+If not set, the system trusted roots will be used to verify TLS connections to the ACME CA.

 ### Certificates